 Here you can find an example overview of courses that students have followed within the Erasmus+ programme.
 This is to give you an idea, there are many more possibilities.

 Discuss your (provisional) programme and ideas with your study advisor.
 In this phase definite approval of the examination board isn’t necessary yet.

 If you have not contacted your exchange coordionator yet, it could be wise to send him/her an e-mail to discuss your plans and check if your plans are feasible.
 Please attach to your e-mail the application form with the provisional selection of courses and a copy of your transcript of records.
 If necessary an appointment can be scheduled.

 If you decide to apply for selection, please e-mail the following documents (in English) to email@example.com before February 1st 23:59:

 - Study Abroad Application Form with definite choice (in Excel format)

-- Motivation letter for your first choice university: in English (in PDF format)
+- Motivation form for your first choice university: in English (in PDF format)

 - CV in English (in PDF format)

 - Scan of Transcript of Records (to be issued at the SSC desk), HBO, BSc and MSc if applicable (in PDF format).
 A prints screen from SSC is not enough!

 - Results Language test (optional) – see below